sivaprathapkonduru/low-level-design-with-NodeJS/UML/class-diagram.md

 | `m..n` | A specific range | A Player in a game has 3 to 5 Lives.|

 #### 1. One to one relationship (1:1)
+#### 🧠 What is 1:1 Association?

+One object is related to exactly one other object

+**Examples:**

+- User ↔ Profile

+- Person ↔ Passport

+- Student ↔ IDCard

 **One item** is connected to **only one other item**, and **that item is also connected to only one in return**.